mnr/writing-wip/kwak-anthology.md

 "Do you know anything about the victim?
 Was it an accident?"

 "I don't know her net worth, but she had a fancy apartment with a luxury oven.
 She was a programmer, recently moved here from Montevideo.
-Used to work for a publically held ransomware company.
+Used to work for a publicly held ransomware company.
 Looks to be social from her online profile, but not sure how long-term any of those relationships are."

 "I thought ransomware was outlawed?"